Theoretical investigation of interface atomic structure of graphene on NiFe alloy substrate: Results and discussion

 \subsection{PDOS of interface}

 The increase in adsorption energy with respect to $\alpha$ shown in Fig.~\ref{fig:Adsorption energy of graphene/NiFe} can be explained by the PDOS.
-The PDOSs of the interface where graphene is adsorbed at the top-hcp site of the Ni substrate ($\beta$=1) with $\alpha$=0 and 1 are plotted in Fig.~\ref{fig:pdos}.
+The PDOSs of the interface where graphene is adsorbed at the top-hcp site of the Ni substrate ($\beta$=1.00) with $\alpha$=0.00 and 1.00 are plotted in Fig.~\ref{fig:pdos}.
 The positions of C atoms in graphene (metal atoms in the surface layers) are fixed at those of isolated graphene (ideal surface).
-To compare the electronic structure of the surface layer before and after the adsorption, the PDOSs with the large [$d$=$d_{\rm desorp}$(=2.8 $\AA$)] and small interlayer distances [$d$=$d_{\rm adsorp}$(=2.1 $\AA$)] are plotted.
+To compare the electronic structure of the surface layer before and after the adsorption, the PDOSs with the large [$d$=$d_{\rm desorp}$(=3.0 \AA)] and small interlayer distances [$d$=$d_{\rm adsorp}$(=2.1 \AA)] are plotted.
 When the interlayer distance is large, the difference in adsorption energy between the substrates with the Fe surface layer (0.251 eV/C atom) and Ni surface layer (0.234 eV/C atom) is small.
-Lu {\it et al.}\cite{ApplPhysRev_8_031307} reported that the interface with over $d$=2.8 $\AA$ shows physisorption, in which only the van der Waals interaction exists between the atoms in the surface layer and graphene, and the atoms with the interlayer distance of $d$$\approx$2.1 $\AA$ are chemisorbed.
-In Fig.~\ref{fig:pdos}, the $d_{z^2}$ down-spin orbitals of the surface Fe atoms are unoccupied before the adsorption, whereas they are occupied after the adsorption, indicating that there are hybridizations between the $d_{z^2}$ orbitals of the Fe atoms in the surface layer and the $p_z$ orbitals of the C atoms in graphene.
+Lu {\it et al.}\cite{ApplPhysRev_8_031307} reported that the interface with over $d$=3.0 \AA shows physisorption, in which only the van der Waals interaction exists between the atoms in the surface layer and graphene, and the atoms with the interlayer distance of $d$$\approx$2.1 \AA are chemisorbed.
+In Fig.~\ref{fig:pdos}, the occupation number of the $d_{z^2}$ down-spin orbitals of the surface Fe atoms is small before the adsorption, whereas the occupation number increases after the adsorption, indicating that there are hybridizations between the $d_{z^2}$ orbitals of the Fe atoms in the surface layer and the $p_z$ orbitals of the C atoms in graphene.
 On the other hand, the $d_{z^2}$ down-spin orbitals of the surface Ni atoms are occupied before the adsorption.
 Thus, the energy gain of the adsorption on the Ni surface layer is negligible.
-The hybridization of the $d_{z^2}$ and $p_z$ orbitals is consistent with the result that the graphene at the bridge-top site moves to top-hcp or top-fcc site.
+The hybridization of the $d_{z^2}$ and $p_z$ orbitals is consistent with the result that the graphene at the bridge-top site moves to top-hcp or top-fcc site on Fe-rich surface.
+Our result agrees with the previous reports that the bridge-top site is the most stable for a Ni substrate,\cite{JPhysChemC_116_007360} while the atop site is preferable when an Fe layer is inserted between the substrate and graphene.\cite{PhysRevB_88_165410}

 The magnetic moments decrease when graphene is adsorbed at the top-hcp and top-fcc sites as shown in Fig.~\ref{fig:magnetic moments}.
 We then introduce the occupation of the atomic orbitals: